sudikshakawale/Full-Stack-Web-Development/Node js.md

 # Node.js
+* Node is too powerful and all encompassing.
+* Ypu can use Node to do lot of things because all it is allows us to run JavaScript on any computer.
+* Mostly used for web development to create the back end our websites.
 * Node.js is an open source server environment.
 * Node.js allows you to run JavaScript on the server.
 * Node.js is free,it runs on various platform(Windows,Linux,Unix,Mac,os, etc)